Herpes infection

 Herpes infections are caused by the herpes simplex virus (HSV) and manifest in two main types: herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
-HSV-1 is typically responsible for oral herpes infections, often known as cold sores or herpes labialis, while HSV-2 primarily causes genital herpes infections.
-However, both types can cause infections in any area of the body and can be transmitted through direct contact with herpes lesions, saliva, or body fluids.
+HSV-1 is usually responsible for oral herpes infections, commonly known as cold sores or herpes labialis, while HSV-2 primarily causes genital herpes infections.
+However, both types can cause infections in any area of the body and are transmitted through direct contact with herpes lesions, saliva, or other bodily fluids.

 Symptoms

-• Oral herpes infection (HSV-1) : Symptoms include painful blisters or ulcers on the lips, mouth, or facial area.
+• Oral herpes infection (HSV-1) : Symptoms include painful blisters or sores on the lips, in the mouth, or on the face.
 Some people may also experience fever, swollen lymph nodes, and general malaise.

-• Genital herpes (HSV-2) : Symptoms include painful sores or ulcers in the genital area, pain when urinating, vaginal or penile discharge, and swollen lymph nodes in the groin.
+• Genital herpes (HSV-2) : Symptoms include painful blisters or sores in the genital area, pain when urinating, vaginal or penile discharge, and swollen lymph nodes in the groin.
 As with oral herpes, general malaise and fever may occur.

 transmission

-• Herpes is spread through direct skin-to-skin contact, including kissing or sexual contact.
-HSV-1 can also be transmitted through sharing items such as lip balm or cutlery if they are contaminated with the virus.
+• Herpes is transmitted through direct skin-to-skin contact, including kissing or sexual contact.
+HSV-1 can also be transmitted through the sharing of items such as lip balm or cutlery if these are contaminated with the virus.

-• Genital herpes (HSV-2) is primarily transmitted through sexual contact.
+• Genital herpes (HSV-2) is mainly transmitted through sexual contact.

 Treatment